michbur/DKNB/_posts/2016-05-23-Seminarium-DKNB.md

 ---
 layout: post
-title: "Seminarium 'Predicting malarial signal peptides with signalHsmm'"
+title: "Seminarium 'Prediction of amyloidogenicity based on the n-gram analysis'"
 date: 2016-05-20 12:00:00
 comments: true
 ---